Strong course, minus strong field at Quail Hollow

 Now it’s gearing up to host the real thing — the 2017 PGA Championship — with new grass on the greens and an exciting renovation of its daunting, three-hole closing stretch known as the “Green Mile.”

-All that’s lacking is a major field.
+All that’s lacking is a major field for the Wells Fargo Championship.